eneko/aws-sdk-swift/README.md

 ## Contributing

 We welcome and encourage contributions from all developers.
-You can find out more [here](CONTRIBUTING.md).
+Please read [CONTRIBUTING.md](CONTRIBUTING.md) for our contributing guidelines.

 ## License
 AWSSDKSwift is released under the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0).
 See LICENSE for details.